Bushpeople’s Guide to Bushwalking in South-East Queensland

 Pinchgut Creek and Mt Steamer Creek: Experienced parties could probably use these routes for descent, but there is a possibility of logging disturbance.

 The Steamer Range (grade 3 to 4) is a spectacular series of bluffs and pinnacles, named (from the west) the Prow, the Funnel, the Mast and the Stern.
-The Rand is normally ascended from Mt Steamer Creek.
+The range is normally ascended from Mt Steamer Creek.
 The best route is via a road to a small experimental pine plot at 428 800 (refer Emu Vale State Forest map).
 Aim to reach the ridge crest near the Funnel and contour on the north under the cliffs of the Funnel and Mast.
 Proceed further east under and to the north of the Stern, after which the ridge crest is regained at a small saddle.
 West of this saddle is the famous Steamers Lookout. which has excellent views but requires care.
 From here, journey east up and over Mt Steamer to its eastern summit.
 This latter section often takes longer than expected.

 Menura Creek, which flows west from the Lizard Point – Mt Robers saddle, is likely to be far steeper and rougher than other routes around Emu Creek, although parts are reportedly very pretty.